Card Wars: Mobile app

 On February 16, 2014, a mobile app version of the game developed by Kung Fu Factory was released that expanded the original premise of the show to create additional storylines, characters, creatures and environments while further developing the gameplay rules.
 The app itself dismayed critics due to its in-app purchases, however, proved popular on the app store rising to #1 in the top paid apps, with review aggregation site Metacritic awarding the game a 73, denoting "mixed or average reviews".
-On June 18, 2015 an expansion was released for the iOS app that featured Fiona and Cake along with new gameplay features.
+On June 18, 2015 an expansion was released for the iOS app that featured Fionna and Cake along with new gameplay features.

 Physical version

 A physical version of the game was released on February 19, 2014 by Cryptozoic Entertainment.
 This version, made for two players, features 80 different cards, 8 lane tiles, and 20 hit point tokens.
 Several variants have been released, including a "Finn vs. Jake" box, a "BMO vs. Lady Rainicorn" release, and a "Lumpy Space Princess vs. Princess Bubblegum" set.
+On November 15, 2023, to celebrate the 10th anniversary of the card game's release, Cryptozoic launched a Kickstarter campaign to fund its re-release.
+This "Ultimate Collection" would include all previously released variants of the game alongside several add-ons, such as a play mat and a storage box.